sjorek/goatee.js/README.md

   side (browser) or on the server-side,

-- … content-management-extensions with the same look and feel as well as behaviour, no matter which implementation has been choosen, and with versioning for all contents and assets,
+- … content-management-extensions with the same look and feel as well as behaviour, no matter which implementation has been choosen and with versioning for all contents and assets,

 - … a very low learning curve, because it's just javascript with css-philosophy